 Bartlett is a larger medium-sized city located in the state of Tennessee.
 With a population of 58,579 people and 11 constituent neighborhoods, Bartlett is the tenth largest community in Tennessee.

 Bartlett real estate is some of the most expensive in Tennessee, although Bartlett house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bartlett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bartlett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bartlett is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bartlett who work in office and administrative support (15.68%), management occupations (11.77%), and sales jobs (10.58%).
+There are especially a lot of people living in Bartlett who work in office and administrative support (15.45%), management occupations (11.77%), and sales jobs (10.86%).

 Also of interest is that Bartlett has more people living here who work in computers and math than 95% of the places in the US.

 Bartlett is a decent-sized city, yet no one gets to work using public transit, because the city has no real transit system.